 Understanding the New Mum's World

 In those early weeks and months, a new mum's priorities shift dramatically.
-Her body is healing from pregnancy and birth.
-If she's breastfeeding, she's managing physical discomfort, engorgement, and the emotional weight of feeding on demand.
+Her body is healing from pregnancy and birth, and her wider postpartum recovery may involve physical, emotional and practical adjustment.
+If she's breastfeeding, she may also be adapting to feeding on demand and navigating the practical and physical realities that can accompany it.
 She's likely exhausted, running on fragmented sleep, and experiencing a whirlwind of emotions—joy mixed with anxiety, overwhelm, and sometimes postpartum blues.

 Her hands are rarely free.
 Her time is not her own.
 Her body feels unfamiliar.
 Her confidence wavers.
 And yet, she's often the last person on her own care list.